-Marking of animals is essential for studying population and behavioral ecology, especially when, as in loons, individual animals are not readily distinguished by size, behavior or external markings.
-By placing color bands on loons, we are able to learn when and how they gain and lose territories and to track population dynamics.
+Marking of animals is essential for studying population and behavioral ecology, especially when, as in loons, individual animals are not readily distinguished by size, behavior, or external markings.
+By placing color bands on loons, we are able to track them throughout their long lives, learn when and how they gain and lose territories, and monitor population dynamics.
 Recently, analyses of marked loons permitted us to estimate annual survival rates in established breeders on territories as well as juveniles, which made it possible to examine population trends.
-Having loons banded over a large continuous area also allows us to learn about dispersal patterns — that is, how far loons move from hatching lake to breeding lake and between breeding lakes.
+Having loons banded over a large continuous area also allows us to learn about dispersal patterns — that is, how far loons move from hatching lake to breeding lake and how far they move from one breeding lake to another, in the event they are evicted from a territory.

-We use twenty different color patterns on our loon bands, as shown here:
+We use twenty-three different color patterns on our loon bands, as shown here:

 Leg bands are visible during a variety of normal loon behaviors, such as swimming and preening.
 As you can see from the video below, it is sometimes possible to view both bands on a leg while a loon is resting or diving.
 This female is “white over white” on the left leg.